SpirosKaridis/SpirosKaridis/README.md

 ## 💀Hi💀

 - 🔭 Currently a CS student
-- 🌱 Interest in CySec and Networks
+- 🌱 Interested in CySec and Networks